 The abundance of smalltooth sawfish in U.S. waters has decreased dramatically over the past century.
 However, recent information indicates the smalltooth sawfish population is likely stable or increasing (Carlson and Osborne 2012; Carlson and Simpfendorfer 2015).
 Data analyzed from the Everglades portion of the smalltooth sawfish range suggests that the population growth rate for that region may be around five percent per year (Carlson and Osborne 2012; Carlson et al. 2007).
-Intrinsic rates of growth (λ) for smalltooth sawfish have been estimated at 1.08-1.14 per year and 1.237-1.150 per year by Simpfendorfer (2000) and Carlson and Simpfendorfer (2015) respectively.
+Intrinsic rates of growth ( $\lambda$ ) for smalltooth sawfish have been estimated at 1.08-1.14 per year and 1.237 to 1.150 per year by Simpfendorfer (2000) and Carlson and Simpfendorfer (2015) respectively.
 Although this rate is very slow, any potential lethal interactions and probable nonlethal interactions with turtle sampling gear are not likely to occur at levels sufficient to reverse these trends.
 Chapman et al. (2011) found the remnant smalltooth sawfish population exhibits high genetic diversity (allelic richness, alleles per locus, heterozygosity) and will likely retain greater than 90 percent of its current genetic diversity over the next century.
 NMFS is currently funding several actions identified in the recovery plan for smalltooth sawfish including adult satellite tagging studies and monitoring take in commercial fisheries.
 Additionally, NMFS has developed safe handling guidelines for the species.
+For acoustic-based research, audiograms have not been developed for smalltooth sawfish, however their hearing ranges may overlap with ADDs in a similar manner as Atlantic salmon (Table 26).
+If any overlap occurs with the frequency of the acoustic work, we would expect the fish to move away for the immediate vicinity, resulting in insignificant effects from auditory masking.